-With fall and winter right around the corner, farmers and ranchers might be looking at their hay supply and crossing their fingers hoping it lasts.
-With the drought in some areas, hay shortages and high prices - every forage will be stretched to the max on your farm, including corn stalks.
+With fall and winter right around the corner, farmers and ranchers might be looking at their hay supply and hoping it lasts.
+With the drought in some areas, hay shortages and high prices - every forage will be stretched to the max, including corn stalks.

 Most cattlemen only use corn stalks for bedding because they don’t feed well.
 Cattle will sort corn stalk bales for leaves and husks and waste the stalks.
 To help minimize waste and use low-cost corn stalks for feed, here are 5 tips to put up high-quality bales your cows will actually eat.

 5 Tips for High-Quality Corn Stalk Bales:

 Use a flail stalk chopper or grind bales before feeding to make smaller pieces that cattle won’t sort out when bales are fed.